Siri Rathsman

 Siri Lovisa Rathsman (July 28, 1895 – July 30, 1974) was a Swedish surrealist artist, printmaker, painter, ceramicist, and journalist who spent much of her life in Paris.
 She was born in Sundsvall, Sweden and died in the Brännkyrka parish of Stockholm.

 Early life and education

 Siri Rathsman was the daughter of Richard Christoffer Rathsman and Kristina (Kerstin) Lovisa Jacobson.

-She received a formal painting from 1913-1915 education at the Wilhelmson painting school under the tutelage of Carl Wilhelmson where she befriended artists such as Kurt Jungstedt.
-She continued her studies at the Valand Academy of the Arts, which was then known as Gothenburg University's drawing and painting school.
+She received a formal painting from 1913 to 1915 education at the Wilhelmson painting school under the tutelage of Carl Wilhelmson where she befriended artists such as Kurt Jungstedt.
+She continued her studies at the Valand Academy of the Arts, which was then known as University of Gothenburg's drawing and painting school.
 There, she was taught by Birger Simonsson.
 She was trained in figurative and objective art.
 Her oeuvre, however, evolved to feature non-figurative art.
 During her twenties she moved to Paris, where she spent much of her life.
 At the Académie Moderne in Paris, she studied for Othon Friesz and Raoul Duffy.
 In 1921, she studied with Diego Rivera.